 Shakespeare and Violence Prevention

-The Colorado Shakespeare Festival is proud to collaborate with the Center for the Study and Prevention of Violence and the Department of Theatre & Dance at CU-Boulder to present a Shakespeare and Violence Prevention program, with thanks to generous funding from CU Outreach, the Boulder Arts Commission, ASCI, and the OAK Foundation.
-Since 2011, the program has visited more than 22,000 Colorado schoolchildren.
+The Colorado Shakespeare Festival is proud to collaborate with the Center for the Study and Prevention of Violence and the Department of Theatre & Dance at CU-Boulder to present a Shakespeare and Violence Prevention program, with thanks to generous funding from CU Outreach, the Boulder Arts Commission, ASCI, the OAK Foundation, and ONE Lafayette.
+Since 2011, the program has visited more than 38,000 Colorado schoolchildren.
 Appropriate for grades 3-12.

 PBS NewsHour segment on CSF's Shakespeare & Violence Prevention tour:

 Subsidies available for qualified schools The program lasts approximately two hours and includes: